FlavourSys/user-manual/installation/client.rst

   After you have added the network volumes to the list of login items, Mac OS X will automatically mount them after on login.

-In a SAN environment, you need to create a global mount of the storage filesystem using the tools provided by the SAN manufacturer.
+In a SAN environment, you need to create a global mount of the storage file system using the tools provided by the SAN manufacturer.
 Please refer to the SAN manufacturer's user manual for more information and make sure the global mount persists across system reboots.